jeremykvlim/kattis/README.md

 * using `constexpr` instead of `const` for compile-time initialization

-* avoiding global variables at as much as possible
+* avoiding global variables as much as possible

 * avoiding containers being declared outside of loops (unless necessary)